-In summary, BWP accomplishments indicate that's it's been effective in carrying out mitigation activities that reduce the risk of its electrical equipment igniting a wildfire.
-BWP is planning to implement a conductor replacement program potentially in conjunction with falling conductor technology, especially with respect to older bare copper conductor that has been responsible for all wire down events.
+In summary, BWP's accomplishments indicate that it's been effective in carrying out mitigation activities that reduce the risk of its electrical equipment igniting a wildfire.
+BWP is planning to implement a conductor replacement program potentially in conjunction with falling conductor technology, especially with respect to older bare copper conductors that have been responsible for all wire-down events.
 As detailed in Table 15 BWP has made significant progress and has now completed the bulk of its pilot and testing processes.
-Going forward there will be a greater focus on deploying the chosen mitigation strategies as budget, supply-chain, and resources allow, with a primary focus on the higher risk areas.
-BWP has seen a decrease in risk driver events, as this trend continues it is an indicator of the successful results of the mitigation strategies implemented to date.
-Although environmental factors contribute to the stresses on the electric system and corresponding risk drivers, continued refinement and increased mitigation is expected to continue to reduce risk and therefore risk driver events.
+Going forward, there will be a greater focus on deploying the chosen mitigation strategies as budget, supply chain, and resources allow, with a primary focus on the higher-risk areas.
+BWP has seen a decrease in risk driver events; as this trend continues, it is an indicator of the successful results of the mitigation strategies implemented to date.
+Although environmental factors contribute to the stresses on the electric system and corresponding risk drivers, continued refinement and increased mitigation are expected to continue to reduce risk and, therefore, risk driver events.

 Chapter 8.
-Public comment, presentation, and independent evaluation
+Public Comment, Presentation, and Independent Evaluation

-8.1 Public comment
+8.1 Public Comment

-Adraft copy of the WMP will be made available for comment on BWP's website prior to the City Council meeting.
+A draft copy of the WMP will be made available for comment on BWP's website prior to the City Council meeting.
 BWP Board and City Council meetings are open and accessible to the public.
 Meeting notices and agendas are posted, at a minimum, 72 hours in advance on the city's website.
-Those who are unable to attend the meeting in-person can livestream the meeting or view a recording on the city's website.
+Those who are unable to attend the meeting in person can livestream the meeting or view a recording on the city's website.